Vonage Video API archiving lets you record, save and retrieve sessions.

 Archive output file can be of one of the following formats:

 Composed archives — The archive is a single MP4 file composed of all streams.
 This is the default setting.
 It is also used for automatically archived sessions (see Automatically archived sessions).
-The MP4 file uses H.264 video and AAC audio.
+The MP4 file uses H.264 video and AAC audio (at 128 Kbps and a 48-Khz sample rate).

 You can customize the layout of a composed archive, adjusting the visual arrangement of streams and which streams are displayed.
 See Customizing the video layout for composed archives.

-By default, composed archives have a 640x480-pixel (SD) resolution.
+By default, composed archives have a 640x480-pixel (SD landscape) resolution.
 To set a composed

 when calling the start archive method